Winifred Cochrane, Countess of Dundonald: Advocacy of women's rights

 She contributed to the 'WI'.
 When the Women's Institutes came to Britain for the first time, the first organisation was held at Anglesey, where she was one of the first members.

 Advocacy of the elderly

 Winifred ensured that the elderly were catered for at any given chance.
 When she started to sell her properties, she made sure that elderly tenants were excluded from eviction, thus; selling only when they had passed, she also hosted an event for the elderly every year at a Church house in Llanddulas to celebrate the new year where she'd pay for the tea, food and entertainments.
+On her death in 1924, a large sum of money was set aside to found the Winifred Bamford Hesketh Almshouses.
+The charity is based in Groes Llwyd, Abergele and owns ten purpose-built, one bedroom bungalows for elderly residents.
+There is also an eleventh bungalow, with two bedrooms and a garage, especially for the resident Warden.